datachico/course-dbt/week_2_project.md

 A2 :

-Good indicators of likely repurchase:
+* indicators of likely repurchase
     * promo used
     * *lower* than average delivery time (delivered_at - created_at)
     * order arrives *earlier* than expected (delivered_at < estimated_delivery_at)
     * has previously purchased

-Good indicators of likely to NOT purchase again:
+* indicators of likely to NOT purchase again
     * *higher* than average delivery time (delivered_at - created_at)
     * order arrives *later* than expected (delivered_at < estimated_delivery_at)

-Additional questions
+* Additional questions
     * Are there differences in cost, delivery time or accuracy of estimated delivery time between shpping services?
     * What is the user retention rate by *product*?
 Is it possible that if a certain product is purchased first, there is a higher liklihood of repeat purchase?
     * Does the amount of products ordered and total cost of order influence repeat purchasing behavior?
     * Can we tie events (website activity) to help predict repeat user purchase behavior?
+* General questions
+    * How long are people spending on our site?